Crock Pot Bolognese Sauce

 Because Bolognese sauce needs to cook slow and low for several hours, the crock pot is ideal for this.
 You can make this with ground turkey, buffalo, veal, or whatever meat you prefer.
 I always make it with beef, using the leanest ground beef I can find.

-Since purchasing my new crock pot a few months ago after reading so many reviews (which I love by the way, it’s the Hamilton Beach Set ‘n Forget 6 Quart Programmable Slow Cooker), it’s been parked on my counter to ensure that I use it at least once a week.
-I’ve been taking some of my existing stove top recipes and trying them out in the crock pot which usually require some minor tweaks to make them work.
-Because liquids don’t evaporate as much in the crock pot, this recipe is slightly different than my stove top version.
+I’ve been taking some of my existing stove top recipes and recreating them for the slow cooker which usually require some minor tweaks to make them work.
+Because liquids don’t evaporate as much in the crock pot, this recipe is slightly different than my stove top Bolognese Recipe.
+I also have an Instant Pot Bolognese Recipe.

 Crock Pot Bolognese Sauce